 What can I do that my competition isn’t?

-(By the way, we actually do these kind of UX audit’s at no charge for qualifying companies.)
+(By the way, we do this kind of UX audit at no charge for qualifying companies.)

 The in-depth audit

 When you want to do a comprehensive investigation of your experience design, we employ a greater range of techniques.
 It’s important to note that the distinction between a UX audit and full-on user research is pretty non-existent at this point.

 For this type of audit, we’ll use a collection of techniques to identify your users’ pain points and goals, map out how they currently perform their tasks and uncover ideas for designing an optimal solution based on how your audience works.

 The methods vary based on your business objectives, but here are some of our favorites: